 Preferred qualifications: Prior teaching and/or work experience in computational science, data science, and/or software engineering is preferred.

 The College of Chemistry and the MSSE Program is interested in candidates who will contribute to diversity and equal opportunity in higher education through their teaching.

 We will only contact references for the finalists.
 All letters will be treated as confidential per University of California policy and California state law.
 Please refer potential referees, including when letters are provided via a third party (i.e., dossier service or career center), to the UC Berkeley statement of confidentiality (apo.berkeley.edu/ucb-confidentiality-policy) prior to submitting their letters.

-The posting will remain open through January 2021 to accommodate upcoming course needs and new applicants.
-The pool will close in January 2021; if you would like to remain in the pool after that time you will need to submit a new application.
-Please direct questions to Suzanne Sutton at email@example.com.
+The posting will remain open through March 2022 to accommodate upcoming course needs and new applicants.
+The pool will close in March 2022; if you would like to remain in the pool after that time you will need to submit a new application.
+Please direct questions to Silvia Crivelli at firstname.lastname@example.org.